Se-Gl/greencss-deprecated/posts-doc/spacing-padding-vertical.md

 Additionally you can also use rem values.
 Reminder: 1rem = 10px.
 The rem padding class range is from negative -30 to positive 30 and uses the [rem] postfix.
 The steps are +/- 1rem. e.g. `py-0rem, py-1rem,... py-30rem`

-⚠️ padding-block can be mainly be display in modern browsers with the latest updates.
+⚠️ padding-block can mainly be display in modern browsers with the latest updates.
 Instead you can also use [padding top and bottom](/docs/spacing-padding-vertical).

 ```html
 <div class="py-50px">px-50px</div>